dromara/issues-translate-action/README.md

 ## Other

-1. invite @Issues-translate-bot to your project
+1. invite @Issues-translate-bot to your project.
 Project -> Settings -> Manage access -> Invite a collaborator
-Post an issue in [issues-translate-action](https://github.com/tomsun28/issues-translate-action) to let me konw, the @Issues-translate-bot will join soon.
+Post an issue in [issues-translate-action](https://github.com/tomsun28/issues-translate-action) to let us konw, the @Issues-translate-bot will join soon.

 ## DEMO

 ![action-sample](dist/action-sample.png)

+## Who Use the Action?

+1. [HertzBeat](https://github.com/dromara/hertzbeat) **Create By Us** - A real-time monitoring system with custom-monitor and agentless.
+2. [Sureness](https://github.com/dromara/sureness) **Create By Us** - A simple and efficient security framework that focus on protection of API.
+3. [go-zero](https://github.com/zeromicro/go-zero) - A cloud-native Go microservices framework with cli tool for productivity.
+4. [dashy](https://github.com/Lissy93/dashy) - A self-hostable personal dashboard built for you.
+5. [wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
+6. [seata-go](https://github.com/seata/seata-go) - Go Implementation For Seata
+7. [rainbond](https://github.com/goodrain/rainbond) - Cloud native multi cloud application management platform
+8. [adempiere](https://github.com/adempiere/adempiere) - ADempiere Business Suite ERP/CRM/MFG/SCM/POS done the Bazaar way in an open and unabated fashion.
+9. [carbon](https://github.com/golang-module/carbon) - A simple, semantic and developer-friendly golang package for datetime
+10. [tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
+11. [gorse](https://github.com/gorse-io/gorse) - An open source recommender system service written in Go

 **Have Fun!**